szewczyk-bartosz/windows-rice/README.md

 - Where do I set my themes again
 - icons not working
 - more networking problems
-- can't run gmaes that use EasyAntiCheat
+- can't run games that use EasyAntiCheat

 I wanted a computer that just works